Baseball Timeline / Chronology / History

 1.59 ERA and 14.2 WAR.

 1876 - Around this time, Al Spalding begins wearing a padded black baseball glove.

 1876 - Al Spalding has a 47-12 record, then retires at age 25.

 1876 - Al Spalding opens a sporting goods store and creates the first "official"

-1876 - During the "dead ball" era the balls are softer and often become
+1876 - During the "dead ball" era the balls were softer and often became

 unraveled during play.